JetBrains/kotlin-web-site/docs/topics/data-science-overview.md

 ### Kotlin libraries

+* [Kotlin DataFrame](https://github.com/Kotlin/dataframe) is a library for structured data processing.
+It aims to reconcile Kotlin's static typing with the dynamic nature of data by utilizing both the full power of the Kotlin language and the opportunities provided by intermittent code execution in Jupyter notebooks and REPLs.

 * [Kandy](https://kotlin.github.io/kandy/welcome.html) is an open-source plotting library for the JVM written in Kotlin.
   It provides a powerful and flexible DSL for chart creation, along with seamless integration with Kotlin Notebook and Kotlin DataFrame.